heremaps/gluecodium/docs/guide.md

 ----------

 An interface is generated as interface/protocol/abstract-class in Java/Swift/Dart.
-For C++ the same abstract class and glue is generated as it would be for classes.
+For C++ the same abstract class and bindings is generated as it would be for classes.
 Unlike classes, interfaces can also be implemented in platform code allowing to use platform logic.

 When an instance implementing the interface is passed to C++, a proxy object is instantiated.
 For the receiver of said object it is transparent whether the implementation is in platform code or C++.
-Although the same wrapper objects as for classes are generated, allowing to implement the interface also in C++, the main use case is to use services provided by the target platform, e.g. positioning, notifications, threading etc.
+Although the same wrapper objects as for classes are generated, allowing to implement the interface also in C++, the main use case is to use services provided by the target platform, e.g. positioning, notifications, threading, etc.

 **Note** It is safe to do comparison on the `std::shared_ptr` in C++ to check if it's the same platform object as passed before.
 This is not true if C++ doesn't hold a shared pointer